Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 [A Father and Son’s Reunion]( https://retroachievements.org/achievement/125572) **-=Missable=-**

 **Step 2**
-In this step, is basically everything that can be missed, or you can choose not to do.
-Typically, if you miss these in your first playthrough, you can start over and go strictly for them however since there is so much missible and you only have a single chance to get them, or you have to make choices, I recommend using another save file or, especially for the girls, get their affection up all around the same time, same with the rivals.
+This step covers basically everything that can be missed, or that you can choose not to do.
+Typically, if you miss these in your first playthrough, you can start over and aim strictly for them.
+However, since there is so much missible content, you only have a single chance to get them, and you have to make choices, I recommend using another save file.

+For the girls, get their affection up all around the same time, same with the rivals.
 That way you can trigger their marriages, then reset and reload your game and go for the next one.
-Therefore I am saying step two is your marriages because there are a lot of achievements that are affected by your marriage and who you marry.
-This method will cut down greatly on the time needed and the number of play throughs.
+I am saying step two is your marriages because there are a lot of achievements that are affected by your marriage and who you marry.
+This method will cut down greatly on the time needed and the number of playthroughs.
 If you don’t do this method, expect at least 5 play throughs.

 So as for the “cleanup,” the achievements are as follows:

 [Dog Lover]( https://retroachievements.org/achievement/125545)
 [Horse Lover]( https://retroachievements.org/achievement/125546)